Reader Bill sent me a question asking the following:

 If I want to earn British Airways Avios, do you think I’m better off spending money on an American Express Membership Rewards Card and hoping for a transfer bonus or spending money on the Chase British Airways Visa Card?

-The unique thing about British Airways Executive Club is that they’re the only program to partner with all three major “transferable” points currencies — American Express Membership Rewards, Chase Ultimate Rewards, and Starwood Preferred Guest.
+The unique thing about British Airways Executive Club is that they are partners with many of the major “transferable” points currencies.
 In addition to that they have their own co-branded Visa Card issued through Chase.

 So practically speaking you can earn British Airways Avios several different ways: